Running on the spot is an aerobic exercise that is typically used within warm-ups, cool-downs, HIITs or agility drill workouts.

 Additionally, if you’re wondering “can running on the spot help to lose weight?” - yes!
 Running on the spot has calorie-burning qualities that contribute to weight loss.
 So, if you’re someone who is mindful of the number on the scales, then engaging in running on the spot for weight loss effects may sound attractive to you.

 Interested in changing your career path and persuing a role in the fitness industry?
-Then one of our REPS and CIMSPA accredited personal training courses could be the right fit for you.
+Then one of personal training diploma could be the right fit for you.

 Alternatively, you can download our FREE prospectus and learn more about us, and what we offer.

 Get Expert Tips on Starting a Running Coach Business!